croketillo/colorpattern/README.rst

 way to define patterns and apply different text colors, background colors, styles, and underlines to matching text in the output.

-In Version 1.4 can strikethrough
+In Version 1.4.1 can strikethrough, blink text and italic text

 Installation
 ------------